oberblastmeister/aether4/README.md

 - [] fix the existing graph coloring register allocator
 - [] remove all record types from the ir interface, it should be fully abstract
 - rewrite the process stuff to use spawn/cmd instead of eio
+- remove the changed stuff in the driver
+- add pretty printer using sexp_lang
+- update tests to not return integer